Pool of London (film): Release

+Reception

 Box office

 The film was a hit at the British box office, being judged by Kinematograph Weekly as a "notable performer" at British cinemas in 1951.

-Critical reception
+Critical response

 The Monthly Film Bulletin wrote: "Pool of London is closely modelled on Dearden's earlier picture, The Blue Lamp, telling the same sort of melodramatic crime story in a realistic setting – the river landmarks, the workings of customs officers and river police.
 A third element is provided by the abortive love of the coloured sailor for the London girl.
 The mixture has not fused into a whole.
 The central theme advances in a curiously jerky and disorganised manner; the excitement which the story does not sustain is occasionally whipped up by artificial means – such as the crime itself, and the capture of the crooks – but this tends to produce only the effect of a series of anti-climaxes resulting in a lack of co-ordination and of rhythm. ...
 Pool of London has the elements of an average melodrama, but they are never satisfactorily brought together, and the result is a diffuse film, lacking shape and control."

 In The New York Times, Bosley Crowther wrote, "there is excitement and suspense in the gritty and grimy melodramatics," and concluded that the film, "though not distinguished, is entertaining and has the flavor of a great shipping port."